DIPSAS/BlazorWorkshop/README.md

 - If the order is valid we show when the order is placed and its status.
 - Call the `StateHasChanged()` method after polling is complete to tell Blazor to rerender the component.

 Run the application to see the results.
-Place an order, go to the `My Orders` tab and clcik track.
+Place an order, go to the `My Orders` tab and click track.
 We want to show even more on this page, so create a file called `OrderReview.razor` in the `Shared` directory and add the following markup:

 ```html